Cognigy/CustomModules/modules/salesforce/README.md

   }
 ```

-In order to get the information, you have to turn on that an agent can **decline a chat request** in Salesforce:
+In order to get the information, one has to turn on that an agent can **decline a chat request** in Salesforce:

 ![Configuration](./docs/defaultpresenceconfig.png)

 ## Node: Stop Live Chat

-As soon as the user is finished with the agent conversation, this node can be used to stop the curent live agent session.
+As soon as the user is finished with the agent conversation, this Node can be used to stop the curent live agent session.
 One needs the `liveAgentAffinity` and `liveAgentSessionKey` which were stored into the context before.
-After executing this node, the Salesforce Live Agent chat will end and the node will return `true`.
+After executing this Node, the Salesforce Live Agent chat will end and the Node will return `true`.

 ## Node: Send Message To Live Agent

-In order to send a message to the current live agent session, this node is required.
+In order to send a message to the current live agent session, this Node is required.
 One needs the `liveAgentAffinity` and `liveAgentSessionKey` which were stored into the context before -- by **Start Live Chat**.
 Furthermore, a `text` message must be defined.
 After sending a message, this node doesn't return anything.

 ## Node: Get Agent Message (BETA)

-At the moment, you need to use this node in order to retreive sent agent messages.
+At the moment, one needs to use this Node in order to retreive sent agent messages.
 One needs the `liveAgentAffinity` and `liveAgentSessionKey` which were stored into the context before -- by **Start Live Chat**.
 Behind the scenes, this Node polls for a new Salesforce message and automatically sends it to the user as soon as it arrives.

-In your Cognigy Flow, this process could look like this:
+In a Cognigy Flow, this process could look like this:

 ![Get Agent Message Flow Example](./docs/getAgentMessageFlow.png)